 - If an event is set to end at midnight, the Calendar View will display the event on both days.
 To only display the first day, adjust the end time to 11:59 pm.

 - Recurring or repeating events aren't supported at this time.
-To create a recurring event, create each event separately.
+You can duplicate events to create identical events without reentering the same information.

 - The Events Page doesn’t support appointment, event, or class booking.
 We recommend linking to a third-party service to add booking to your site.